wolfgangB33r/camera-motion-recorder/README.md

 # Camera motion recorder

-A Docker container that records motion still images of configured images sources (cameras)
+A Docker container that records motion still images of configured images sources (cameras).

+## How to set up?

+- Download the container from Dockerhub.
+- Set the Docker container environment variable 'URL' to the address of your camera still image.
+This can be a local IP address or a publicly accessible camera image.
+- Set the Docker container environment variable 'folder' to '/motion/'.
+- Map a local folder to the Docker container folder with the name '/motion'.
+- Start the container.

 ## Environment variables and defaults